-Thank you for preordering Astrology Studio for Sagittarius 2022-23.
-While Eric is working on your birthday reading you may enjoy additional astrology materials as well as prior astrology studios for your sign.
+Thank you for ordering Astrology Studio for Sagittarius 2022-23.
+Below is the 2022-23 Studio reading for your review as well as additional astrology materials as well as prior astrology studios for your sign.

 - Link to your 2020 and 2019 reading

 - Article by Eric: It’s All in the Houses

 Thank you for your business.
 Please let us know what you think of this reading, if you have a moment, by writing to email@example.com.